 The preference for medications in retail environments to have a longer timeframe before expiration is a benefit to many in the most vulnerable communities who can receive treatment.
 The Dispensary of Hope, a prominent charitable medication distributor, helps thousands of patients with treatment made possible by corporate donations.

 PREPARING FOR THE END VIA PHARMACEUTICAL RETURN COMPANIES

 When items are designated for reverse distribution, the warehouse technician accesses the warehouse management system (“WMS”) to re-classify the product status from an active picking location to ‘non-active’ status in preparation for disposition.
 When in ‘non-active’ status the system will not allocate those items for active order picking.

-Pharmaceutical warehouses operate according to strict regulatory requirements mandating specific temperature control, security protocols, vaults and cages for Controlled Substances, heightened cleaning and maintenance procedures and monitoring for temperature, humidity, motion and vibration.
+Pharmaceutical warehouses operate according to strict regulatory requirements mandating specific temperature control, security protocols, vaults and cages, heightened cleaning and maintenance procedures and monitoring for temperature, humidity, motion and vibration.

 These circumstances sometimes trigger additional steps in order to properly handle products in the reverse distribution channel.

 The affected product is then collected and moved to a segregated location within the warehouse which can be a dedicated space reserved for product disposition or an area that is clearly separated from active product aisles.

 With final approval, the inventory is either held for donation if it is short-dated, or enters the destruction process.